 “Industrial production has been better than expected and U.S. growth has also picked up, which is good for China,” Gabriel Wallach, who manages $2.5 billion in global assets as chief investment officer at BNP Paribas Investment Partners in Boston, said in a phone interview.
 “Those trends have been positive” for Internet and consumer stocks, he said.

 Wallach’s Equity World Emerging (FOEQWEI) fund has gained 16 percent in 2012 compared to the MSCI World Index (MXWO) which has advanced 9.2 percent.

-Melco Crown Entertainment Ltd. (MPEL) dropped after a report showed revenue for Macau’s gaming industry grew at the slowest pace in more than two years in April and Wynn Macau Ltd. (1128), a unit of billionaire Steve Wynn’s Las Vegas company, won a land grant for its second resort in the Chinese city.
+Melco Crown Entertainment Ltd. (MPEL:US) dropped after a report showed revenue for Macau’s gaming industry grew at the slowest pace in more than two years in April and Wynn Macau Ltd. (1128), a unit of billionaire Steve Wynn’s Las Vegas company, won a land grant for its second resort in the Chinese city.

 April revenue in Macau rose 22 percent in April from a year earlier to 25 billion patacas ($3.1 billion), after rising 24 percent in March, the Gaming Inspection and Coordination Bureau said yesterday.

 “We are seeing a clear deceleration trend,” said Michael Turner, an analyst at Compass Point Research & Trading LLC., who has a sell recommendation.
 “Growth in Macau is closely tracking property value.
 Any time you have a correction in the property market, it will flow through the credit system and impact the spending.”

 Shares of Melco’s ADRs have more than tripled over the past two years as gamblers from China’s mainland drive up revenue for casino operators in Macau, the world’s biggest gaming hub and the only place in the nation where casinos are legal.